 Nowadays increasing information and apps are eating up the storage space of smartphones.
 Quite a few people choose to purchase an SD card and use it to expand the storage of the phones.
-When managing the files, sharp-eyed people may find a folder in SD card called LOST.DIR with strange files in it which seems to have nothing to do with anything in your smartphone.
-Are LOST.DIR files really useless and can I delete the LOST.DIR folder?
+When managing the files, sharp-eyed people may find a folder in Android SD card called LOST.DIR with strange files in it which seems to have nothing to do with anything in your smartphone.
+Are Android LOST.DIR files really useless and can I delete the LOST.DIR folder?
 Let's find out!

-LOST.DIR is a system folder used to collect the corrupted data produced when the process of writing data into SD Card is interrupted such as suddenly shutting off the phone or pulling out the SD card.
+LOST.DIR is an Android system folder used to collect the corrupted data produced when the process of writing data into SD Card is interrupted such as suddenly shutting off the phone or pulling out the external SD card.
 The corrupted data are usually renamed with a random number and copied to this folder.
 Some people compare it to the Recycle Bin on the computer.
-But I think there is still differences because the data in a LOST.DIR folder is not deliberately deleted by users and they are placed in the folder for they are corrupted.
+But I think there are still differences because the data in a LOST.DIR folder is not deliberately deleted by users and they are placed in the folder for they are corrupted.
 The files in recycle bin are deleted by users and can be easily recovered for only the volume space they take up is labeled as unused and they are not really erased in the volume.

 You can either empty the folder or you can delete the whole folder for saving the precious memory.
 Some people may worry that deleting the folder may cause the system to work abnormally, which is a redundant fear.
 Every time the SD card is plugged into the phone or the phone is rebooted, the system will detect the files in LOST.DIR folder.
 When they cannot find the folder, they will create one.